Christmas Greeting to All!

 It’s that very special time of Advent and the season of expectation.
-And Sunday, December 4, 2016, we are expecting to welcome a number of community folks as well as our own church family members to our Moravian Lovefeast Service.
+And this Sunday we are expecting to welcome a number of community folks as well as our own church family members to our Moravian Lovefeast Service.
 This beautiful historic service has been our church’s gift to the community for over 30 years.
 Many local families say it is the official start of their holiday season.

 The characteristic of fellowship in Moravian worship is illustrated by the Lovefeast.
 It is a service of singing, eating spice buns, drinking coffee, and praying.
 It is not a sacrament, but a service of love and fellowship among sisters and brothers in Christ.
 Beautiful music is offered in praise and thanksgiving for God’s greatest gift of love to us—the birth of our Savior.